aravind-naidu/Big-Mart-Sales-Prediction/README.md

 |Item_Outlet_Sales	                     |Sales of the product in the particular store.
 This is the outcome variable to be predicted.   |

-Test file: CSV containing item outlet combinations for which sales need to be forecasted
+**Test file**: CSV containing item outlet combinations for which sales need to be forecasted

 |                  Variable	             |      Description                                                                             |
 |---|--- |